stevebargelt/stevebargelt.com/content/post/2017-11-22-rpi-docker-ha-homeassistant.md

 ### Home Assistant

 If you are interested in home automation and you are not familiar with [Home Assistant](https://home-assistant.io) you should be.
 I haven't been so excited about home automation since I first dabbled many years ago with X-10 switches!
-HA is an open source project authored in Python.
+Home Assistant is an open source project authored in Python.
 The community is huge and I've yet to run into a problem that I could not solve by searching the forums or the web.
 So, why am I writing this blog series?
 I think my setup is fairly typical of a power user of HA.
 MQTT (*2 - internal and external), Dasher, Appdaemon, Influx DB, Grafana, SSL, custom domain, and HA (of course).
 I'm also running everything in Docker containers on my Raspberry Pi.

 ```shell
 docker ps --format "table {{.Image}}\t{{.Names}}"